status-im/wiki.status.im/docs/contributing/development/building-status.md

 ### Building app from Xcode: EXC_BAD_ACCESS error

-Stop the build, quit the app and restart build.
+Stop the build and restart the app.

 ### Building app from Xcode: Linker error